mad-lab/transit/README.md

 **Version 2.1.2 changes (May, 2018)**
 - Improved resampling on comparisons with unbalanced number of replicates.
-- Improved speed of TPP
+- Improved speed of TPP.
+- Added Barseq functionality to TPP.
 - Fixed bug with creating resampling histograms on GUI mode.
+- Miscellaneous code improvements.

 **Version 2.1.1 changes (July, 2017)**
-- Miscelanous bug fixes
+- Miscellaneous bug fixes

 **Version 2.1.0 changes (June, 2017)**
 - Added tooltips next to most parameters to explain their functionality.